Kron Reduction and Effective Resistance of Directed Graphs: Effective resistance of directed graphs

-where we used the statement $1)$.
-Thus, the statement $2)$ follows. \end{proof} \begin{remark}[Strictly loopy case] If ones consider the self-loops $\A_{i i}$ as \textit{shunt conductances} connecting node $i$ to the ground, the role of them can be better understood by introducing the additional \textit{grounded node} with index $n + 1$.
-In other words, we consider the augmented graph $\hat{\G}$ with node set $[n+1]$ and replace the self-loop $\A_{i i}$ in $\G$ with a bidirectional edge between $i$ and $n+1$ whose weight is equal to $\A_{i i}$ in $\hat{\G}$.
+for which we used statement $1)$.
+Thus, statement $2)$ follows. \end{proof} \begin{remark}[Strictly loopy case] If we consider the self-loops $\A_{i i}$ as \textit{shunt conductances} connecting node $i$ to the ground, the role can be better understood by introducing the additional \textit{grounded node} with index $n + 1$.
+In other words, we consider the augmented graph $\hat{\G}$ with the node set $[n+1]$, and replace the self-loop $\A_{i i}$ in $\G$ with a bidirectional edge between $i$ and $n+1$, whose weight is equal to $\A_{i i}$ in $\hat{\G}$.
 Because $\hat{\G}$ has no self-loops, the effective conductance of this interpretation can be defined by the corresponding augmented Laplacian matrix